weisrc/typem/README.md

 > There is no support for the TypeScript compiler yet.
 You can use Bun or bundle your code with Rollup or Vite.

 ## License
 This project is licensed under the MIT License.
-If you have any ideas for new packages, please open an issue on the GitHub Repository.
-Also, contributions are welcome!
+Contributions are welcome!